Coolest characters in literature: 40 greatest book characters

 In 1939, Joe Kavalier, a Jewish 19-year-old budding artist and magic/escapologist nut flees Nazi-occupied Prague and goes to live with his cousin Sam Clay.
 Kavalier is typically taciturn, but cool.
 A dashing and heroic young man obsessed with saving his family, he pours his creative efforts into bashing the Nazis, while romancing the novel’s beautiful and captivating heroine.
 Think of Kavalier as equal parts Atticus Finch and mythical Superman.

-30. White Mike (Twelve)Buy the book on Amazon
+30. Andy Palmer (Generation X)Buy the book on Amazon

 31. Sebastian Dangerfield (The Ginger Man)Buy the book on Amazon